sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 You can find the default [docker-compose.yaml](https://github.com/sourcegraph/deploy-sourcegraph-docker/blob/master/docker-compose/docker-compose.yaml) file inside the deployment repository.

-If you would like to make changes to the default configurations, we highly recommend you to create a new file called `docker-compose.override.yaml` in the same directory where the default docker-compose.yaml file is located, and make your customizations inside the `docker-compose.override.yaml` file.
+If you would like to make changes to the default configurations, we highly recommend you create a new file called `docker-compose.override.yaml` in the same directory where the default docker-compose.yaml file is located, and make your customizations inside the [docker-compose.override.yaml](configuration.md#what-is-an-override-file) file.

 - Here is a list of customizations you can make using an override file:
   - Add replicas